applegadha/CodeChallenge/README.md

 </ul>

-<h3> Solution: To test the code, run and enter the text with talk details.
-Enter two blank lines to denote end of input text. </h3>
+<h3> Solution: To test the app, run XCode application and enter the text on the console.
+Enter two blank lines to denote end of input text.
+Code will process and output the text in desired format </h3>